-In order to maintain eligibility for federal Title IV financial aid, matriculated undergraduate and graduate students must progress at a rate that ensures completion of their degree programs within a reasonable time frame.
-Beginning with the first semester of study in a degree program at The University of Vermont, a federal financial aid recipient is required to accumulate earned hours totaling at least 75 percent of the number of hours attempted.
-Each student's progress will be measured at least annually to ensure adherence to this standard.
+In order to maintain eligibility for federal Title IV financial aid, matriculated undergraduate students must progress at a rate that ensures completion of their degree programs within a reasonable time frame.
+Full-time undergraduate students may be entitled to up to six years of financial aid eligibility to complete their degree requirements.
+Beginning with the first semester of study in a degree program at The University of Vermont, a federal financial aid recipient is required to accumulate earned credits totaling at least 75 percent of the number of credits attempted.
+Each student's progress will be measured at least annually to ensure adherence to this standard

-Beginning with the third academic year all students must have attained at least a 2.0 overall cumulative grade-point average in order to continue to qualify for assistance.
+Beginning with the third academic year, in order to qualify for assistance, students must have attained at least a cumulative grade point average (GPA) of: